Ardvb/ProjectProgrammingforDataAnalysis2019/README.md

 ## Part 3: Visualizations and data check

 In the final part I use the Seaborn package to visualize the dataset and check if the correlations are correctly implemented.
+I used a pairplot for a quick overview of all correlations, and a few lmplots to have a closer look at a few interesting correlations.

 ## Packages used